HOW TO IMPROVE SLEEP

-It is an amino acid, that reduces cortisol levels and increases production of GABA.
-It’s a neural inhibitor and a very is an effective anti anxiety supplement.
-It helps us relax, as it is our bodies “off” switch.
+It is an amino acid, that reduces cortisol levels and increases the production of GABA.
+It’s a neural inhibitor and a very is an effective anti-anxiety supplement.
+It helps us relax, as it is our body’s “off” switch.

 RECOMMENDED DOSE: 3 g

 It is the most powerful natural relaxer, an antidote to stress.
-It is THE relaxation mineral, decreases the activity of sympathetic nervous system, reducing stress and in turn allows you to relax.
+It is THE relaxation mineral, decreases the activity of the sympathetic nervous system, reducing stress, and in turn allows you to relax.

 Supplementation of magnesium appears to improve subjective measures of insomnia such as ISI score, sleep efficiency, sleep time and sleep onset latency (Abbasi, Kimiagar, Sadeghniiat, Shirazi, Hedayati, Rashidkhani, 2012).

 Does melatonin work?
 Yes, it does!